The Subjects Offered at Epsom

 Pupils also learn to write in different forms and for different audiences: one week they may be crafting an eerie piece for a ghost story; the next, polishing up a fiery political speech.

-The English Literature IGCSE invites pupils to engage with the best literature written in English in the past 500 years.
-In addition to studying a Shakespeare play, pupils will also read modern drama, such as Miller’s A View from the Bridge, as well as poetry from different centuries and continents.
+The English Literature iGCSE invites pupils to engage with the best literature written in English in the past 500 years.
+In addition to studying a Shakespeare play, pupils will also read modern drama, such as Arthur Miller’s A View from the Bridge, as well as poetry from different centuries and continents.
 The course includes the study of unseen poetry, which helps pupils become confident readers of literature from all periods.

 A-level